AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 Some values in your file - like ZIP codes and IDs - may begin or end with zeroes.
 To ensure that the zeroes are properly retained and uploaded, you can change the formatting type (for example, [from number to text](https://support.microsoft.com/en-us/office/format-numbers-as-text-583160db-936b-4e52-bdff-6f1863518ba4?ui=en-us&rs=en-us&ad=us)) or enforce number formatting.

-Let us use `US ZIP codes` as an example of how to change number formatting.
+Use `US ZIP codes` as an example of how to change number formatting.
 In [!DNL Excel], highlight the column containing `ZIP codes` and [change the number format](https://support.microsoft.com/en-us/office/display-numbers-as-postal-codes-61b55c9f-6fe3-4e54-96ca-9e85c38a5a1d?ui=en-us&rs=en-us&ad=us) to `ZIP code`.
 You can also select a custom number format, and in the `Type` window, enter `00000`.
 Keep in mind this method could present problems if some codes are formatted as `00000` and others are `00000-0000`.

 The `Type` can be [formatted differently to accommodate other data types](https://support.microsoft.com/en-us/office/keeping-leading-zeros-and-large-numbers-1bf7b935-36e1-4985-842f-5dfa51f85fe7?correlationid=e1d4c2d3-cd5d-4a14-999d-437800274a90&ui=en-us&rs=en-us&ad=us), such as IDs.
 If an `ID` is nine digits long, for example, the `Type` could be `000000000` or `000-000-000`.
 This would change `123456` to `000-123-456`.